 A strong and vibrant city centre is vital to an area’s economy if it is to attract new investors and retailers, and create jobs.
-That is why we have worked closely with Derby City Council on the Made in Derby walk of fame, as part of the city’s wider placemaking project.
+That is why we have worked closely with Derby City Council on the Made in Derby project, as part of the city’s wider placemaking project.

 Each plaque has an augmented reality feature.
 When scanned with the Made in Derby App, it superimposes a computer-generated image on a user’s view of the real world and provides people with a way of learning more about the individuals and their achievements.

 Derby becomes the first city in Europe to use this technology in its walk of fame.
 The app is available free of cost from Google Play and the App Store.